January 29, 2017

 Do you remember your 10th birthday?
 My 10th business anniversary is more exciting than turning 10.

 Why?
-Because I earned this milestone, yes, at times it has been daunting with multiple challenges.
-At one point I thought that I might need to get a job at a grocery store working evenings and weekends to supplement my consulting income.
-Thank goodness I did not have to as the in-person cold call that I had made earlier that month yielded my then largest client, the first $10,000 client!
+Because I earned this milestone, it has been daunting with multiple challenges.
+At one point, I thought I might need a job at a grocery store, working evenings and weekends to supplement my consulting income.
+Thank goodness I did not have to, as the in-person cold call I made earlier that month yielded my then-largest client, the first $10,000 client!

 I have been told that I have an easy life as a business owner, “You work from a home office, can sleep in and can take off as much time as you want, whenever you want.”
 Not!
-Any business owner can attest to the long hours, including evenings and weekends.
+Business owners can attest to the long hours, including evenings and weekends.

-I attribute part of my success to focusing on my SMART goals and “sticking to my knitting” – now you will have to read the February blog.
+I attribute part of my success to focusing on my SMART goals and “sticking to my knitting.”
 The phrase does not mean “knit one, pearl two”!

-Like the little engine who reached the top of the mountain the clown and toys cheered as “She smiled and seemed to say as she puffed down the mountain, I thought I could.
+Like the little engine that reached the top of the mountain, the clown and toys cheered as “She smiled and seemed to say as she puffed down the mountain, I thought I could.
 I thought I could.
 I thought I could.”
 I realize that I need a new mantra for the next 10 years.